Weak Lensing the non-Linear Ly-alpha Forest: Summary and Discussion

 With present data in degree-scale surveys, such as \cite{LATIS} and \cite{CLAMATO}, we have seen that the likelihood of a detection is small, given the relatively high noise levels (S/N of order unity) in currently available \lya\ spectra.
 Our simulations of a non-Gaussian forest lensed by a non-Gaussian potential with a high, but realistic level of observational noise yield a S/N of only $0.2$ for 512 sightlines over 0.42 deg$^2$.
 Surveys such as DESI \cite{}, which contain hundreds of thousands to millions of \lya\ spectra over large areas of the sky will be needed if precision cosmology with forest weak lensing is to be realised.
 Even with a relatively low signal to noise detection, forest lensing will still have some advantages and differences with galaxy lensing, the most obvious being the higher source redshift (pixels at $z=2-3$), which probes the Universe at earlier times ($z\sim0.5-1.0$).

-Future work will involve adapting the method to much larger, lower density surveys such as DESI to realize a \lya weak lensing detection from real data.
+Future work will involve testing the method with much larger, lower density simulated survey geometries similar to DESI to investigate whether a \lya weak lensing detection could be realized in this regime.
 We also plan to refine our methods for mitigating the bias and noise introduced by non-linearity and non-Gaussianity, uncertainty in the \lya correlation function, and intrinsic bias observed in the estimator.